 user:/AddOns/pChat/pChat.lua:2172: attempt to index a nil value

 Afer that it tells you the filename "pChat.lua" which is the main addon's file, and the line number in this file "2172".

 This information is valuable input for the developers so they can have a look what code is called at this line.

-If you have enabled the "More info" checkbox it will show you even more information, like which variable was nil as the error happened, and is mandatory for the devs to have the proper information.
+It will show you even more information, like which variable was nil as the error happened, and is mandatory for the devs to have the proper information.
 Thank you

 The lines below this line will show you what was called before the error happend in the line at the top, in file pChat&pChat.lua:2172.